Updated: April 1, 2025

 Can I get an investor visa easily?

-When it comes to Canadian business immigration, nothing is easy.
-These golden visa applications, sometimes called in Canada, are usually very complex and require professional help with the immigration aspect of the application and business case presentation for your planned investment.
-However, when done correctly, business immigration applications usually have a 90%+ approval rate (in our practice, at least).
+When it comes to Canadian immigration, nothing is easy.
+These “golden visa applications” are usually very complex and require professional help with the immigration aspect of the application and business case presentation for your planned investment.
+However, when done correctly, entrepreneur immigration applications involving establishing/acquiring a business in Canada usually have a 90%+ approval rate (in our practice, at least).
 They could be a viable pathway for immigrant entrepreneurs to relocate to Canada through investment.

 What type of business should I buy for immigration to Canada?